 A lovely design.
 In fact, this retro record player stand and storage by Mo Woodwork has been shortlisted for an award.

 The award in question is one of the best interior design pieces on Etsy this year, which is quite an accolade in light of how many handmade designs are up there right now.
 Why has it been shortlisted?
 Well, just take a look at it.
+This is a great-looking piece of furniture.

 That’s because this is a unit purpose-built for music lovers.
 A handmade unit produced from oak, the front is made of hand-cut slats from solid oak wood and thanks to its openwork geometric design, it allows you to control any audio devices behind those doors.

-But there’s more to it than that, The top has room for a record deck, the inside has shelving for separates and at the side of that, you have the dedicated vinyl storage section, courtesy of the built-in compartments.
+But there’s more to it than that, The top has room for a record deck, the inside has shelving for separates and at the side of that, you have the dedicated vinyl storage section, courtesy of the built-in compartments. as I said, the function is as important as the form in this particular piece.

 Of course, the design touches such as the subtly tapered legs and the slatted front are key selling points too, but this is aimed very much at the music lover, one who likes their music but doesn’t want a pile of electrics on show and vinyl scattered around.